Uranus, Neptune & Pluto Transits

 Our Twisted Fates & Shining Destinies

 Fate and destiny are two words commonly mistaken to mean the same thing.
 I look at fate as whatever happens.
 Fate is inevitable; nobody controls or escapes fate.
-Destiny, on the other hand, is ours to create - it develops through our personal responses to fate.
-Look at fate as the cards you're dealt; destiny is how you play them.
+Destiny, on the other hand, is ours to create and develops through our personal responses to fate.
+Look at fate as the cards you're dealt; destiny, how you play them.
 Our sense of destiny can be strengthened by exercising a certain ability to respond - our "response-ability" - to our lot in life, to our fate.
 The Nodal Axis in the natal chart points to where (the Houses) and how (the style of each node) this dance between fate (South Node) and destiny (North Node) constantly plays out, with or without transits.

 Realizing our destiny expresses a creative act.
-The more we face the music of our fates, our lot in life, the more opportunities arise for responding to that fate.
-This responsiveness can deepen our sense of what is most personal to us and what distinguishes us from the herd mentality of consensus reality.
-This process of individuation, however, requires a profound degree of self-acceptance and willingness to accept fate as it is, not as it should be - or could be, if only this, that, or the other were different.
-Do not confuse this idea with fatalism.
-There is nothing fatalistic or passive about accepting one's lot in life for the greater purpose of increasing self-accountability.
+The more we embrace our fates, our lot in life, the more opportunities arise for responding to that fate.
+This very responsiveness can deepen our sense of what is most personal to us and what distinguishes us from the herd mentality of consensus reality.
+Realizing our destiny expresses our process of individuation.
+This process demands a willingness to accept our fate as it is, not as it should be - or could be, if only this, that, or the other were different.
+Do not confuse this idea of accepting fate with fatalism.
+There is nothing fatalistic about accepting one's lot in life for the greater purpose of increasing self-accountability.
 There's nothing fatalistic about responding to fate and realizing our destiny.

 The Truth about Transits

-I understand transits as a technique of predictive astrology for measuring the timing of change - but never its causes.
-Please give this some thought.
-Though our interpretations of the likely effects of transiting planets can coincide with certain changes we experience in our lives, consider that the transiting planet itself may not cause those changes or control our fates.
-The planets, the Earth included, may also be under the influence of greater and heretofore unknown causes, such as the vast rotations of fixed stars, black holes, distant galaxies, and other interstellar events beyond human comprehension and especially beyond astrological categorization.
-If the planets are undergoing their own "transits," then it stands to reason that the cosmos may not only be stranger than we think, it may actually be stranger than we can think.
-Life is a mystery at best.
-With open minds, we can begin to alleviate the suffering caused by the illusion of too much assumed certainty and perhaps, uncover a sense of wonder that nurtures the soul in ourselves and in others.
+I understand transits as a technique for measuring the timing of change - but not its causes.
+Though our interpretations of the transiting planets can symbolize certain changes we experience in our lives, the transiting planet itself does not cause those changes nor do the planets control our fates or destinies.
+The planets, the Earth included, may also be under the influence of greater and unknown forces and causes, vast rotations of fixed stars, black holes, distant galaxies, and other interstellar events beyond astrological categorization.
+The universe is not only more mysterious than we think; it's more mysterious than we CAN think.

 OUTER PLANET TRANSITS